The Rugby Paper’s team of the 2010s

 15 Israel Folau – Australia

-In terms of jaw-dropping talent and game changing ability the controversial Folau – no longer persona grata within Rugby Union circles – just gets the nod ahead of Ben Smith and Liam Williams with the latter featuring brightly towards the end of the decade.
+In terms of jaw-dropping talent and game changing ability the controversial Folau – no longer persona grata within circles – just gets the nod ahead of Ben Smith and Liam Williams with the latter featuring brightly towards the end of the decade.
 Hat tips for Rob Kearney, Kurtley Beale and Leigh Halfpenny.

 14 Julian Savea – New Zealand

-One of those Kiwis stars who seem to peter out aged 27, but for the first five or six years of this decade Savea was sensational and had racked up 46 tries in 54 Tests when he quit for French in 2017.
+One of those Kiwis stars who seem to peter out aged 27, but for the first five or six years of this decade Savea was sensational and had racked up 46 tries in 54 Tests when he quit for French club rugby in 2017.
 George North was a force of nature early in the decade and has 41 tries in 94 Tests.

 13 Jonathan Davies – Wales

 Not too much agonising over this choice.
-Davies has been a mainstay for ‘s Wales and player of the series for the in two series, in Australia and New Zealand.
+Davies has been a mainstay for Warren ‘s Wales and player of the series for the Lions in two series, in Australia and New Zealand.
 Sonny Bill Williams was more of an impact player off the bench while Wesley Fofana, alas, was hampered by injury.

 12 Conrad Smith – New Zealand